Bill Epton: Epton breaks with PL

 Epton was eventually released on bail while he appealed his conviction.
 Meanwhile, Progressive Labor began to change its line on the national question, the developments of which Epton apparently found politically unacceptable.
 They criticized the concept of "revolutionary" nationalism and specifically criticized the call for "national liberation" made by the Vietnamese Communist Party and the Vietnamese NLF.

 After Epton left PL, he was involved in new attempts to unite revolutionary Marxists in the U.S. in the early 1970s.
 The appeal of his conviction was eventually rejected and he was forced to serve the remainder of that year in prison.
 However, such activity as Epton had engaged in was ruled to be constitutional a mere two years after Epton's imprisonment.
-The New York Times obituary article says that Leon Friedman of Hofstra University School of Law noted: "They changed the rules.
-Had the new rule been in effect, he [Epton] probably would have won."
+Leon Friedman noted in Epton's New York Times obituary: "They changed the rules.
+Had the new rule been in effect, he probably would have won."

 Epton played a founding role in the A. Philip Randolph Labor Council.
-He was also an information officer and printer at the New York City Board of Education after serving a year on Rikers Island.
+He was also an information officer and printer at the New York City Board of Education.
 He died at a local hospital in his hometown of Harlem in 2002.
 He was survived by two children and three grandchildren.